Why is my child suddenly clingy?

 What’s Happening?
 Why Children Suddenly Cling, Don’t Want to Be Alone, or Refuse to Dress, Walk or Feed Themselves.

-The last thing Katie needed when she was trying to work from home, care for her kids and survive this pandemic was her five-year-old son Sam suddenly morphing into a limp rag doll sprawling on the floor incapable of dressing himself.
+The last thing Katie needed when she was trying to manage returning to an office and caring for her kids was her five-year-old son Sam suddenly morphing into a limp rag doll sprawling on the floor incapable of dressing himself.
 And if that wasn’t bad enough, a once relatively peaceful bedtime had mutated into a nightmare of one desperate call-back after the other.

 The harder she pushed him to do what he was perfectly capable of doing, the stronger his resistance and the louder the shrieks.